JohanBendz/com.lidl/README.md

 ### Controlling the lights

 #### Modes
-The X-Mas Lights support 3 modes: `white`, `color` and `effect`.
+The Christmas Lights support 3 modes: `white`, `color` and `effect`.
 You can switch between these modes in the App.
 You will mainly use this to switch back to `white` mode though:

 * The best way to switch to `color` mode is to simply select a color which then automatically switches to `color` mode.